 Discount rate : in determining appropriate discount rates, consideration has been given to applicable borrowing rates.

 Sensitivity to change in assumptions

-With regard to the assessment of value-in-use calculation, management believes that no reasonably possible change in any of the above key assumptions would cause the carrying value to materially exceed their recoverable amounts.
+Management believes that no reasonably possible change in any of the above key assumptions would cause the carrying value to materially exceed their recoverable amounts.